-In 1994, I learned to facilitate DiSC® and began to transition from technical to soft-skills.”
-While designing one of my first soft-skills programs, I ran into a conundrum – my then boss wanted a PPT Deck printed three-up with a place for notes while my research identified reams of information that was germane to the topic.
+In 1994, I learned to facilitate DiSC® and began to transition from technical to soft skills.”
+While designing one of my first soft skills training programs, I ran into a conundrum – my then-boss wanted a PPT Deck printed three-up with a place for notes while my research identified reams of information that was germane to the topic.
 What to do?

 By now I knew that the D, I, S, or C each needed to have things treated differently.